UnderscoreBrad/IntegrationMultiThreadTester/README.md

 ## USAGE: ./integrate a b point_count thread_count

 Approximates the area under the curve sin(x)/x for the interval (a,b) using the specified number of points split evenly across the specified number of threads.
+Valid for thread counts between 1 and 32.
+Thread counts outside this range will default to 8.

 # speedup.sh